-V.A Center Celebrates Dads Who Served
+V.A.
+Center Celebrates Dads Who Served

-PLAINS TOWNSHIP, Pa. -- A special Father's Day event was held in Luzerne County Sunday.
+PLAINS TOWNSHIP, Pa. -- A special Father's Day event was held in Luzerne County on Sunday.

-The veteran affairs center near Wilkes-Barre celebrated all the dads who served our country.
+The VA Medical Center near Wilkes-Barre celebrated all the dads who served our country.

 Veterans celebrated with their families and enjoyed some good food.